 - Crunchy cashews

-- ¾ cup raw cashews soaked in warm water for 3 hours (or overnight)
+- 1/2 cup raw cashews soaked in warm water for 3 hours (or overnight)

-- 6 Tbsp. unsweetened almond, cashew or coconut milk
+- 1/2 cup unsweetened cashew or coconut milk

-- 3 large sweet potatoes, peeled and spiralized using Blade C (spaghetti-like strands)
+- 3 sweet potatoes peeled and spiralized using Blade C (spaghetti-like strands)

 - Drain and rinse cashews and place in a high-power blender or food processor.
-Add milk in 2 Tbsp. increments until desired consistency is achieved.
-Add curry powder, turmeric, ginger and ¼ tsp salt.
+Add milk, curry powder, ginger and 1/2 tsp salt.
 Blend until smooth, about 2 to 3 minutes.
 If sauce is too thick, add 1 to 2 additional Tbsp. milk.

-- Heat a large nonstick skillet over medium heat.
-Add oil; swirl to coat.
-Add bell pepper, shallot, remaining ¼ tsp salt and black pepper; cook until softened, 2-3 minutes.
-Add garlic; cook 30 seconds, stirring often.
-Add sweet potato noodles; cook 2-3 minutes.
-Add 2 Tbsp. water to create steam in the pan (this will help further soften the noodles) and cook 2-3 additional minutes, until slightly softened.
-Add edamame.
-Toss to combine.
+- Heat oil in a large nonstick skillet over medium.
+Add bell pepper, shallot, remaining 1/2 tsp salt and black pepper; cook until softened, about 3 minutes.
+Add garlic; cook 30 seconds.
+Add sweet potato noodles; cook 3 minutes.
+Add 2 Tbsp. water to create steam in the pan (this will help further soften the noodles); cook 2 to 3 extra minutes, until slightly softened.
+Add edamame; toss to combine.

 - Pour cashew curry sauce into pan and toss with noodles.
-Transfer to a bowl and top with cilantro and basil.
-Serve.
+Transfer to a bowl and top with herbs.